moneytoo/Player/README.md

 HDR (HDR10+ and Dolby Vision) video playback on compatible/supported hardware.

-AC-4 audio is supported on devices providing such system decoder (e.g. the Samsung Galaxy S21 serie and later).
+AC-4 audio is supported on devices providing such system decoder (e.g. Samsung Galaxy A, S and Z series running Android 11 or later).

 ## Screenshots